raspiblitz/raspiblitz/README.md

 #### Download the Blockchain

-This is the recommended way for users that are making the setup at home without any further assistence but can take quite some time.
+This is the recommended way for users that are making the setup at home without any further assistance but can take quite some time.

 *Background: The download is done thru bittorrent.
 So just it should be possible to stop/shutdown the Raspi and continue later - just in case.*